webpack-contrib/mini-css-extract-plugin/README.md

 ### Extracting all CSS in a single file

-Similar to what [extract-text-webpack-plugin](https://github.com/webpack-contrib/extract-text-webpack-plugin) does, the CSS can be extracted in one CSS file using `optimization.splitChunks.cacheGroups`.
+The CSS can be extracted in one CSS file using `optimization.splitChunks.cacheGroups`.

 **webpack.config.js**